- Rabbis and Imams praying together at Potocari Cemetery

 4. Friendships forged by a shared purpose

 Through Remembering Srebrenica’s work, strong bonds of friendship are built between people of different faiths and those of no faith.
 Twenty-one women of all ages, faiths and backgrounds travelled together on an all-female delegation.
-Through forging a shared common passion for spreading the lessons from Srebrenica, they now work together to organise events that raise awareness of what happened in Srebrenica and educate people about the consequences of not standing up to hatred and intolerance.
+Through forging a shared common passion for spreading the lessons from Srebrenica, they now work together to organise community action events that raise awareness of what happened in Srebrenica and educate people about the consequences of not standing up to hatred and intolerance.

 5. Neighbours help each other in times of desperate need – 50 years apart